jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 * `&ststime`
 * `&sysday`

-To write macrovariables to the console, one can do
+To write macrovariables to the console, write

 {% highlight r %}
 %PUT &MNAME;